-INSIDE: Roam the Gnome’s Guide on how to get to the Paddington Bear Statue in Paddington Station in London.
+INSIDE: Directions on how to get to the Paddington Bear Statue at Paddington Station in London.

 Want to know WHERE is Paddington Bear in Paddington station?

-We’ll show you how to get to the Paddington Bear statue quick smart.
+We’ll show you how to get to the Paddington Station statue quick smart.

 (When you are done, head to the Official Paddington Bear shop in London.
 It’s in the station too !)